wdm0006/git-pandas/CONTRIBUTING.md

  6. Change-rate Metrics: metrics such as net-lines-added per day, lines-changed per day, etc. on a per-file basis as a single large dataframe could be useful for identifying areas to focus testing on (areas with unusually high change in code).
+ 7. Cross-Branch Analytics: finding differences between different branches of a single repository.
+Or aggregating the results of other functions across multiple branches.
+ 8. Verbose Mode: add logging in more functions when verbose is set to True.